C-Mac's Co-operative Acquisition Strategy

 Advice on how to transfer ownership to staff in the way of a workers co-operative through experience is not readily available or easily found in Australia.

 Having recently transferred our 50 year old family manufacturing business www.cmac.com.au to a workers’ co-operative so I could exit the business and retire, I discovered that co-operatives can be potentially be the most socially responsible solution.
 This was after a journey of nine (9) years exploring and trying different succession options.

 All the below succession options were implemented and tried at C-Mac and the co-operative solution was the only one that got over the line in this economic environment where manufacturing has been struggling and re-inventing itself in Australia:

 - Employee Share Ownership Plan – ESOP

 - Staff acquisition or take over via a worker co-operative (this succeeded at C-Mac)

-- Close down the business (discussed only)
+- Liquidate or wind up the business (discussed only)